Goals

 into any snags, please be sure to get help from us now so that you'll be able

 to hit the ground running on the assignment.
-We strongly recommend that you confirm
+Show us your working code!
+4

 Caution on adding debug code in timing-sensitive passages Back in lab1, you estimated how many instructions the Pi was executing (~400 million/second).
 Earlier in this lab, you measured the time of one cycle of the PS/2 clock.
 Work out how many instructions the Pi can execute in that time.
 Now consider a call to